Janek's Sound/Art/Installation & Music Resource

 "Limitation breeds creativity"

-"Context is a key to concept"
+"Context is key to concept"

 "Think Big, pack small"